 Analyzing part-to-whole relationships of key variables within your data is easier said than done.
 The situation is further made worse with an increase in the size of data.

-It would really help if you had a chart that’s primarily designed to help show the comparison between categories within your data.
+It would help if you had a chart that’s primarily designed to help show the comparison between categories within your data.
 Tables are not recommended, especially if the size of your data is enormous.

 In other words, you need a Segmented Bar Graph.